eyanoapp/opensigl/docs/en/finance/cost-centers/bhima-step-down-cost-analysis.md

 It is also necessary to determine the values of each allocation basis for each department.
 For instance, if a service department (e.g., Housekeeping) uses *area* for its allocation basis it will be necessary to determine the area of each department.
-In some cases, once BHIMA is set up properly, it can determine the values of some of these *allocation bases* (eg, Number of employees).
+In some cases, once OpenSIGL is set up properly, it can determine the values of some of these *allocation bases* (eg, Number of employees).
 In many cases, particularly with *allocation bases* that are defined by the user, they will have to be entered manually.